tyleratredspace/its/README.md

 ![Stability](https://img.shields.io/badge/Stability-Under%20Active%20Development-Red.svg)

-# warning: under active development
+# Warning: under active development

 This application is under active development and likely to change further before stabilizing.

-# serverless-its
+# Image Transformation Service

-ITS (Image Transform Service) performs transformations on images by accepting transform requests in the form of query strings.
+ITS (Image Transform Service) performs transformations and optimizations on images by accepting transform requests in the form of query strings.

 ---